stefled/remaken/README.md

 when identifier is not specified :

 - @repository_type is mandatory

+repository url is the repository url.
+For brew repositories, the repository will be tapped before the installation.
+The repository url for brew can be either user/repo or user/repo#repository_url.

 when channel is not specified, it defaults to stable for conan dependencies.